 }

-Rather than constantly wait for Google Search Console to fetch your desired URL and render it to test your implemented fixes, the render feature within Screaming Frog SEO tool.
+Rather than constantly waiting for Google Search Console to fetch your desired URL and render it to test your implemented fixes, the render feature within Screaming Frog SEO tool.

 This tool is outlined here: https://www.screamingfrog.co.uk/seo-spider/user-guide/tabs/#rendered-page.

-To utilise this feature you will firstly need to change the spider prefs to support Javascript.
-This mode for the spider is enabled the main menu: Configuration > Spider > Rendering tab > Rendering drop down > Javascript.
+To utilise this feature, you will first need to change the spider prefs to support JavaScript.
+This mode for the spider is enabled in the main menu: Configuration > Spider > Rendering tab > Rendering drop-down> Javascript.

 There are also configuration options available to set the window size for both Googlebot Desktop and Googlebot Mobile: Smartphone to mimic the renderer window sizes used within Google Search Console.